Denitrification: Conditions of denitrification

 In nature, denitrification can take place in both terrestrial and marine ecosystems.
 Typically, denitrification occurs in anoxic environments, where the concentration of dissolved and freely available oxygen is depleted.
-In these areas, nitrate (NO_{3}^{−}) or nitrite (NO_{2}^{−}) can be used as a substitute terminal electron acceptor instead of oxygen (O_{2}), a more energetically favourable electron acceptor.
+In these areas, nitrate (NO_{3}-) or nitrite (NO_{2}-) can be used as a substitute terminal electron acceptor instead of oxygen (O2), a more energetically favourable electron acceptor.
 Terminal electron acceptor is a compound that gets reduced in the reaction by receiving electrons.
 Examples of anoxic environments can include soils, groundwater, wetlands, oil reservoirs, poorly ventilated corners of the ocean and seafloor sediments.

 Furthermore, denitrification can occur in oxic environments as well.
 High activity of denitrifiers can be observed in the intertidal zones, where the tidal cycles cause fluctuations of oxygen concentration in sandy coastal sediments.
 For example, the bacterial species Paracoccus denitrificans engages in denitrification under both oxic and anoxic conditions simultaneously.
 Upon oxygen exposure, the bacteria is able to utilize nitrous oxide reductase, an enzyme that catalyzes the last step of denitrification.
 Aerobic denitrifiers are mainly Gram-negative bacteria in the phylum Proteobacteria.
 Enzymes NapAB, NirS, NirK and NosZ are located in the periplasm, a wide space bordered by the cytoplasmic and the outer membrane in Gram-negative bacteria.

 A variety of environmental factors can influence the rate of denitrification on an ecosystem-wide scale.
 For example, temperature and pH have been observed to impact denitrification rates.
 In the bacterial species, Pseudomonas mandelii, expression of denitrifying genes was reduced at temperatures below 30 °C and a pH below 5, while activity was largely unaffected between a pH of 6–8.
 Organic carbon as an electron donor is a common limiting nutrient for denitrification as observed in benthic sediments and wetlands.
 Nitrate and oxygen can also be potential limiting factors for denitrification, although the latter only has an observed limiting effect in wet soils.
 Oxygen likely affects denitrification in multiple ways—because most denitrifiers are facultative, oxygen can inhibit rates, but it can also stimulate denitrification by facilitating nitrification and the production of nitrate.
 In wetlands as well as deserts, moisture is an environmental limitation to rates of denitrification.